karanveers969/Waterfox-AMOLED/README.md

 ## Security Notes

-Only resource files are modified (e.g., colors, themes, splash screen assets).
+Only resource files are modified .
 No core app logic is touched.

 Re-signing is required, so if you prefer full control: